robguevarra/gh-website/ProjectDocs/Build_Notes/active/dashboard-stability_phase-3_state-persistence-navigation.md

     -   Add an optional `force?: boolean` parameter to bypass staleness checks.
     -   Define a staleness threshold (e.g., 5 minutes).
     -   Implement a staleness check at the beginning of each action using the corresponding `lastLoadTime` state (e.g., `lastProgressLoadTime`).
 If data is present and not stale (`Date.now() - lastLoadTime < threshold`) and `force` is not true, return early.
+    -   **Important Refinement (Learned from Store Filtering Bug):** While the store handles staleness, components triggering fetches due to *parameter changes* (like filters) must explicitly pass `force: true` to ensure the action runs, even if the timestamp suggests data is fresh.
+The timestamp check alone is insufficient when parameters change.
     -   If fetching proceeds, update the corresponding `lastLoadTime` state variable with `Date.now()` upon successful data fetch and state update.
     -   Simplify `loadUserDashboardData` to orchestrate calls and pass `force` down.